- Department Services

 Riverwood Water Distribution System

-- Project Designer: City of Montrose
+- Designer: City of Montrose Engineering Staff

-- Construction Contractor: Williams Construction (Norwood, CO)
+- Contractor: Williams Construction (Norwood, CO)

 Riverwood Subdivision is a 35-lot residential neighborhood located off of Marine Road.
 The neighborhood was created under Montrose County subdivision regulations in 1978 and has remained in the county's jurisdiction ever since.
-Although the subdivision is not located within the City of Montrose city limits, it is located within the outermost extents of the city's water service area.
+Although the subdivision is not located within the Montrose city limits, it is located within the outermost extents of the city's water service area.

-In response to these water-quality issues, the neighborhood has asked to change over to the city’s water distribution network located approximately 600 feet south of the neighborhood.
+In response to these water-quality issues, the neighborhood asked to change over to the city’s water distribution network located approximately 600 feet south of the neighborhood.
 Based on discussions at a City Council work session on August 6, 2018, the city was in general agreement to allow for this changeover if at least 75% of the affected users (27 of the 35 lots) would sign repayment agreements to cover the waterline extension costs.

-As a partner in this project, Montrose County has agreed to repave all trench cuts along Marine Road and within the subdivision following installation of the waterline.
+As a partner in this project, Montrose County agreed to repave all trench cuts along Marine Road and within the subdivision following installation of the waterline.